How to Install CUDA Toolkit on Ubuntu 24.04, 22.04 or 20.04

 apt search cuda-drivers

 This command lists all the available CUDA versions.
-You can choose the one that suits your needs best.
-For the purpose of this guide, we’ll demonstrate how to install the latest version currently available.
+You can choose the one that best suits your needs.
+In this guide, we’ll demonstrate how to install the latest version.

-Keep in mind that the aforementioned command is merely an example.
-By utilizing the APT search, as shown earlier, you can install the version you need.
+Keep in mind that the command above is merely an example.
+As shown earlier, you can install the version you need using the APT search.

 Once installed, you will need to reboot your system: